Kyra15/CAC25-26/README.md

 - login + signup
 - JSON loading for quiz
 - grading system (quiz and editor)
+- figure out how to load json but like not from the js file

 In progress:
+- convert the script into format
-- page layout + js for home (figured out layout at least)
+- page layout + js for home (figured out layout and nav at least)
 - signup second page
 - script for unit 1 + 2
 - point system (correct animations)

 To do:
-- figure out how to load json but like not from the js file
 - data security (protect scripts and users)
 - script for unit 3 at least and do a project for 4/5/6 to show its possible
 - saving user progress